xaanya/devops24/examinations/15/README.md

 # QUESTION A

-Make an Ansible playbook that installs [Node Exporter](https://prometheus.io/download/#node_exporter) on each of the VMs to export/expose metrics to Prometheus.
+Make an Ansible playbook, `15-node_exporter.yml` that installs [Node Exporter](https://prometheus.io/download/#node_exporter) on each of the VMs to export/expose metrics to Prometheus.

 Node exporter should be running as a `systemd` service on each of the virtual machines, and start automatically at boot.

 You can find `systemd` unit files that you can use [here](https://github.com/prometheus/node_exporter/tree/master/examples/systemd), along with the requirements regarding users and permissions.

-Consider the requirements carefully, and use Ansible modules to create user(s), directories, copy files, etc.
+Consider the requirements carefully, and use Ansible modules to create the user, directories, copy files, etc.

-Also, consider the firewall configuration we implemented earlier.
+Also, consider the firewall configuration we implemented earlier, and make sure we can talk to the node exporter port.

-HINT: To get the service names available in `firewalld`, you can use
+HINT: To get the `firewalld` service names available in `firewalld`, you can use

     $ firewall-cmd --get-services